theseus-os/Theseus/book/src/subsystems/task.md

 Only number 1 above is what we consider to be a true context switch, and that is what we refer to here when we say "context switch."
 Number 2 above is an *address space switch*, e.g., switching page tables, a different action that could potentially occur when switching to a different task, if the next task is in a different process/address space than the current task.
 Number 3 above is a *mode switch* that generally does not result in the full execution context being saved or restored; only some registers may be pushed or popped onto the stack, depending on the calling convention employed by a given platform's system calls.
-Number 4 above is similar to number 3, but is trigger by the hardware rather than userspace software, so more execution context states may need to be saved/restored.
+Number 4 above is similar to number 3, but is triggered by the hardware rather than userspace software, so more execution context states may need to be saved/restored.

 One key aspect of context switching is that it is transparent to the actual code that is currently executing, as the lower layers of the OS kernel will save and restore execution context as needed before resuming.
 Thus, context switching (with preemption) allows for multiple untrusted and uncooperative tasks to transparently share the CPU, while maintaining the idealistic model that they each are the only task executing in the entire system and have exclusive access to the CPU.